094459/newsletter-oss-projects/README.md

 **svdxt-sagemaker-huggingface**

 [svdxt-sagemaker-huggingface](https://aws-oss.beachgeek.co.uk/3uo) is the latest demo repo from regular contributor Gary Stafford, that showcases some of the cool stuff Gary has been writing about in the generative AI space.
 This time he takes a look at the emerging field of generating videos through Stability AI's Stable Video Diffusion XT (SVT-XT).
 This foundation model is a diffusion model that takes in a still image as a conditioning frame and generates a video from it.(#196)

+**twinmaker-dynamicscenes-crossdock-demo**

+[twinmaker-dynamicscenes-crossdock-demo](https://aws-oss.beachgeek.co.uk/44q) provides code to create a demonstration of the AWS IoT TwinMaker dynamic scenes feature using a 'cross-dock' warehouse as an example.
+Using this demonstration code, the environment allows the simulation of goods on pallets entering the warehouse at the inbound docks, transition through sorting and then on to the outbound dock. (#204)

 **valkey-python-demo**